dyninst/scalable_tools_workshop/petascale2023/registration.md

 layout: info
 title: Registration
 ---
-Scalable Tools Workshop 2022 will be held at the beautiful <a href="http://www.granlibakken.com">Granlibakken Resort</a> in Lake Tahoe, California.
+Scalable Tools Workshop 2023 will be held at the beautiful <a href="http://www.granlibakken.com">Granlibakken Resort</a> in Lake Tahoe, California.

 <b>[Registration](https://www.secure.granlibakken.net/conference/forms/TOOLS23_form.asp)</b>: This will
-be handled directly by the resort (enter group code "TOOLS23").
+be handled directly by the resort.
 Note that the cost is all-inclusive, including meeting registration, lodging, and meals.

 Once you have registered with Granlibakken, please allow them 1 - 2 business days to process, at which point you should get an email with your confirmation number.
 If you do not receive a confirmation, you can call them at (530) 583-4242.